joelburget/berkeley-quorum/presentation.md

 ---

 ^ We've done some testing which shows we can do about 1100 very simple transactions per second in good conditions.
 I believe the bottleneck is sequential contract execution.
 At the moment this is difficult to work around, though there is a proposal to add simple concurrency to the EVM.
-[TODO: verify this is the bottleneck]

 # Consensus: Throughput / Latency